 Validation rules help ensure accurate input into the database, so make sure to document them in your data dictionary.

-Your data dictionary should be kept up-to-date with changes made to the database.
+You should keep the data dictionary up-to-date with changes made to the database.
 Therefore, having someone responsible for monitoring and updating it is crucial.

 Some types of users who can update a data dictionary include: